Aliases for MAPK9 Gene

 GeneCards Summary for MAPK9 Gene

 MAPK9 (Mitogen-Activated Protein Kinase 9) is a Protein Coding gene.
-Diseases associated with MAPK9 include Breast Cancer and Nasopharynx Carcinoma.
-Among its related pathways are GDNF-Family Ligands and Receptor Interactions and ICos-ICosL Pathway in T-Helper Cell.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with MAPK9 include Pheochromocytoma and Breast Cancer.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK10.

 UniProtKB/Swiss-Prot Summary for MAPK9 Gene